Seanli52/NGS/chip-seq-draft-SL_ST.md

 Trawler, BED files can be converted into FASTA files that can then be used for other motif discovery tools (e.g. RSAT peak-motifs and MEME ChIP).

+Running Trawler

+-   Go to the website https://trawler.erc.monash.edu.au

+-   Run Trawler with BED file as input

+    [figure:1]

+-   Download sample and background files in FASTA format (Fig 4-8)

+-   Run Trawler with FASTA file as input and background (Fig 9 & 11 in PowerPoint Presentation)

+-   Result: discovered families, PWMs (Position Weight Matrices)

 Which motif was found to be the most similar to your motif?